-However, since it’s not optimized for 64 bit, it won’t be a great choice when Big Sur becomes the new Apple operating system.
+However, since it’s not optimized for 64 bit, it is not a great choice for Apple's newest operating system, Monterey.
 On top of that, the constantly present popup box gets pretty annoying pretty quickly.

 Conclusion: This is a pretty versatile downloader, working on a range of different operating systems.
 It’s quick and has a great variety of sources to pick from, though sadly it doesn’t handle Facebook content.

 Unfortunately, the design isn’t the best we’ve seen.
 It also weighs quite heavily on your CPU usage.
 And unlike many of the other downloaders we’ve seen, there’s no speed limit feature, so you may find your browsing speed drops considerably if you’ve got multiple downloads on the go.

 Ninja Download Manager continues our list of Mac apps with schedule downloading options.
 The app is easy to understand thanks to its intuitive and modern design.
 Using this download schedule app, you can easily set the time of your downloads, adjust speed limits, and preview media files even while they are downloading.